This page is sponsored by:

 biography

-Malone's career slowed considerably afterward, as she and Bergerac welcomed two daughters.
-By 1963, however, the marriage had dissolved and Malone went back to work in the AIP film Beach Party (1963; with Frankie Avalon and Annette Funicello).
+Malone's career slowed considerably after her first marriage, as she and Jacques Bergerac welcomed two daughters.
+By 1963, however, she and Bergerac had separated, and Malone went back to work in the AIP film Beach Party (1963; with Frankie Avalon and Annette Funicello).
 The following year, Malone was cast in the plum role of Constance MacKenzie in the long-running television drama Peyton Place.

 the films of dorothy malone